Lost, Stolen, or Damaged Cards

 Must be the same as the lost/stolen card

-- The Add Card endpoint automatically activates the card upon creation and returns the new PAN, CVV, and expiry date.
+- The Add Card endpoint automatically activates the card upon creation and returns the new CAD (

 Note